 Market and Trading

 Keep an eye out if any of your resources hour rates go negative, that means you are using up more than you can produce.
 You can prevent this by improving the morale of your resource producing provinces (see section Morale), by reducing the amount of your troops via combat or by upgrading your province buildings.
 You can also shut down unused buildings which consume resources.
 To check which buildings consume resources or what their benefit is, click on the building picture in the province bar.

 Grain is being needed for troops and citizens, the higher your population and unit count, the higher the consumption of grain will be.
 You also need Grains for a variety of buildings, such as for example barracks.
 Disabling the barracks does however drastically lower the consumption of Grain.

-Goods is mainly a building material but is also consumed by the population.
+Goods is mainly a construction/production material but is also consumed by the population.

-Manpower is necessary to recruit and build anything in the infantry section of unit construction.
+Manpower is necessary to recruit and build anything in the infantry section of unit production.
 It does also vary on the land you own, as each province creates manpower which can improve with higher morale.
-Manpower can be raised with barracks, but only enabled barracks will increase the manpower production - and production as well as consumption is only updated with the day change.
+Manpower can be raised with barracks.

-Metal is a resource used to build main upgrades and buildings.
+Metal is a resource used to construct buildings and produce mechanical units.

 Oil is used for most types of mechanical units such as tanks and planes.
-Those units also raise the oil consumption, as well as a little oil might be necessary for certain upgrades.
+Those units also raise the oil consumption.

-Money is used for everything you build, and it’s increased by land, morale and upgrades.
+Money is used for everything you build, and it’s increased by owning more provinces, morale and production boosting buildings.
 Spies consume money which is only charged at day change.

-Apart from naturally collecting resources and trading, the stock market is a great way to buy or sell resources that you need/don't need.
+Apart from naturally collecting resources and trading via diplomatic trade offers, the stock market is a great way to buy or sell resources that you need/don't need.

-Open the stock market from the menu below your resource bar.
+Open the stock market by clicking on your resource bar.
 You can sell or buy any kind of resources here, the most important thing you have to watch out for is the @: it serves as a quotient when you calculate the price of an item.
-If for example 5000 grain are for sale and the quotient is @0.5 in Gold, the price would be 2500g (as 5000*0.5 is 2500).
+An example: 5000 grain are for sale and the quotient is @0.5 in Gold, the price would be 2500g.